Frequently Asked Questions

 Is user training important?

 User training is critical in the correct implementation and use of a fall protection plan.
 Effective use, care and maintenance of all fall arrest equipment can prevent the vast majority of incidents in any work place.

-Following Are Five Principles of Fall Protection
+What are Five Principles of Fall Protection?

 - Fall Arrest